After reading this article you will:

 - Practical Example: How it Works in Practice

-How to select the right ML & AI project (What should you start with?)
+How to select the right AI & Machine Learning solution (What should you start with?)

 Before you select an AI project which you and your Data Science team will be working on, you need to understand the 3 golden rules which should shape your approach:

-- Be fully aware of the capabilities of AI / ML and their limits
+- Be fully aware of the capabilities of AI & Machine Learning solution and their limits

 - Be deeply familiar with the needs of your business